maxmarsc/dave/USER_GUIDE.md

 Display a short help message which redirects to this page

 ## Data update settings
-This settings affect how an update of containers's data affect the rendering.
+This settings affect how an update of entity's data affect the rendering.

 ### Freeze
-When enabling "freeze" on a container, the current data (at the time of the change of setting) of this container is kept in memory to be plotted at each update alongside the new data
+When enabling "freeze" on a entity, the current data (at the time of the change of setting) of this entity is kept in memory to be plotted at each update alongside the new data

 Depending on the view type, it behaves differently :